 “That is how you as a client build trust with us as an agency, just being candid and upfront,” he says.
 “If there is a Plan A and a Plan B and we’re plan C — that is perfectly acceptable.
 Us knowing that and being able to communicate that to the providers that we’re working with is paramount.”

 3. Plan for the future

-How will your facility handle a surge of rescheduled elective surgeries and procedures?
+How is your facility planning for the next COVID surge or continued growth in demand for non-emergent procedures?
 How will you help overworked staff recover from burnout?
-Administrators all over the country are asking themselves these questions, and there are no right answers.
+Administrators all over the country are asking themselves these questions, and there are no easy answers.

 Bringing in locums physicians to help facilities during surges in demand is one way to provide care without permanently changing the nature of the hospital’s staff.